 Spiritual and Pastoral Care

-Our team is here to support you whatever your background or belief during your time in hospital.
-Your need may be faith specific, or you may simply need someone who has time to listen and help you understand and make sense of what is happening to you.
+Our team is here to support you - whatever your background or belief - during your time in hospital.
+Your need may be faith specific, or you may simply need someone who has time to listen and help you make sense of what is happening to you.

 The services we offer – patients, staff and relatives